 ABH eyeshadow palettes are generally beloved by all beauty lovers; they are soft, pigmented, and looks seem to fall into place pretty easily.
 What more could you want from your palette?!
 I have Modern Renaissance and Norvina (review here) and love them both dearly.
 Keep reading for some general information, application tips and looks, and my overall review!

 The palette features 14 eyeshadows: seven are brand new, three are from Modern Renaissance, and two are founder Anastasia Soare’s favorite single shades.
-The formula is just like MR’s: a little bit of kick-up but the shadows are pigmented and blend out themselves.
-If you’ve always wanted to try an ABH palette but MR seemed a little bit out of your comfort zone, SG is the more manageable sister.
+The formula is just like the brand’s other palettes: a little bit of kick-up but the shadows are pigmented and blend out themselves.
+If you’ve always wanted to try an ABH palette but Norvina or Modern Renaissance don’t do it for you, Soft Glam is the more approachable sister.
 These are the shades and their tones:

 - Tempera- ultra-matte velvety beige

 - Glistening- iridescent gold with a hint of pink reflect

 - Rose Pink- rose gold with a soft pink iridescent hue

 - Sultry- satin metallic finish warm chocolate brown